 Other popular recovery software include, spinrite, recuva and Kroll Ontrack.
 Go for whatever serves you best.

-4: Open Hard Disk Drive Internals
+3: Open the Disk Drive Internals and Swap

 If however software recovery fails to do you justice you may want to try risky mission that involves opening up the hard disk.